DEBBY-CODE/stats_canada_retail_food_prices/README.md

  ![Load to Big Query Kestra Pipeline Flow](https://github.com/user-attachments/assets/de817eed-a9c0-41f2-a77b-dfd607cdd4fb)

-6.⚠️ Note: I included triggers to run a monthly cron job  to automate the pipelines and used KV store in Namespaces to store confidential credentials that are referenced in the flows; these videos will assist you in creating them and working with Kestra [Scheduling with Kestra](https://youtu.be/DoaZ5JWEkH0?si=uVw1GClALO39Ux28) [Setting up a pipeline in Kestra UI and using KV store for credentials](https://youtu.be/nKqjjLJ7YXs?si=Rm5g65nf3z9nv2BF)

-7. Once Flows are created, execute them to run, if successful you should see the below and receive a Slack notification for the upload to GCS:
+6. Once Flows are created, execute them to run, if successful you should see the below and receive a Slack notification for the upload to GCS:
    ![Screenshot (69)](https://github.com/user-attachments/assets/91f198ef-33c6-4e97-967b-ccb0be98f22a)

+⚠️ Note: I included triggers to run a monthly cron job  to automate the pipelines and used KV store in Namespaces to store confidential credentials that are referenced in the flows; these videos will assist you in creating them and working with Kestra [Scheduling with Kestra](https://youtu.be/DoaZ5JWEkH0?si=uVw1GClALO39Ux28) [Setting up a pipeline in Kestra UI and using KV store for credentials](https://youtu.be/nKqjjLJ7YXs?si=Rm5g65nf3z9nv2BF)

 ### 5. Data Transformation with DBT
 DBT cloud was used for the data transformation stage in this project, refer to the DBT videos in the DataTalksClub DE Zoomcamp playlist to learn how to use DBT and deploy data models to production [DBT Video Tutorial](https://www.youtube.com/watch?v=gsKuETFJr54&list=PLaNLNpjZpzwgneiI-Gl8df8GCsPYp_6Bs&index=6)

 📌  Step-by-Step Instructions to  Set Up DBT Cloud

 1. Create a free account if you haven't already.
 2. Create a DBT Project
    - Select Big Query as your datawarehouse for your development connection